-First you need to know where the right reference to you appears in search results, so enter your name in quotation marks like this “Hannah Morgan”.
+First, you need to know where the right reference to your name appears in search results.
+Enter your name in quotation marks like this “Hannah Morgan”.
 Go ahead and try that on Bing too.
 This is your baseline- from here it can only get better!

 Me On The Web, a Google service (free) will allow you to search for references to you and set alerts when your name is mentioned online.
 You need to have a Google account to do this.
 AND you should have a Google+ profile anyway so go create your account!